How much can a self-employed professional borrow?

 You'll often need a minimum income of £30,000 to £50,000 and a good credit history.

 Regardless of whether you have a limited company or Limited Liability Partnership, most lenders require two years or more trading history with HMRC submitted accounts or tax calculations.
+Note that lenders don''t accept tax returns.

-The bank or building society may also specify a maximum age at application.
+The bank or building society may also specify a maximum age at mortgage application.
 Typically borrower's must be no older than 35 or 40 years old.

 What documents do I need to provide?

-The documents required to evidence your income and expenditure vary between lenders.
 Our handy self-employed document checklist has more details.

 Mortgage advice for self-employed professionals

-Getting a self-employed professional mortgage doesn't need to be difficult.
+Getting a self-employed mortgage doesn't need to be difficult.
 Our mission at SEMH is to help self-employed borrowers buy their home or investment property as quickly and smoothly as possible.

 Of if you prefer, call us on 0117 205 0655 during our office hours of 9am to 5pm Monday to Friday.
 There's no call center or queueing.
 You'll speak to an adviser direct.